 Hide your tummy with a tunic and legging combo

-Layering had always been a good option when you want to camouflage or hide something.
-And wearing and wearing a dress over pants can be a great option.
+Layering has always been a good option when you want to camouflage or hide something.
+And wearing a dress over pants can be a great option.

 A flowy tunic or trapeze dress can work wonders when it comes to hiding a belly if you wear it over leggings.